 The EUFF celebrates not just Europe’s diversity; it shines the light also on the craft of filmmaking here and in the region.
-Therefore, and to celebrate EU-ASEAN cultiral cooperation, a new addition in the year of Singapore’s chairmanship of ASEAN and its assumption of the role of ASEAN’s EU coordinator is the inclusion of the South-East Asian omnibus ‘fragment’.
-This features the work of ten exciting South-east Asian filmmakers.
+Therefore, and to celebrate EU-ASEAN cultural cooperation, a new addition in the year of Singapore’s chairmanship of ASEAN and its assumption of the role of ASEAN’s EU coordinator is the inclusion of the South-East Asian omnibus ‘Fragment’.
+This features the work of ten exciting South-East Asian filmmakers.

 We also continue our partnership with Ngee Ann Polytechnic’s School of Film and Media Studies.
 This allows several student shorts to feature alongside European films, offering a first festival platform for budding filmmakers.

-We are grateful to our Title Sponsos – The German European School Singapore for their support for a second in a row and look forward to deepening this excellent partnership in the coming years.
+We are grateful to our Title Sponsors – The German European School Singapore for their support for a second year in a row and look forward to deepening this excellent partnership in the coming years.

 We wish to thank contributing European countries for selecting fantastic films from their home countries.
 An exciting new edition of EUFF is in store for you.

-Our gratest appreciation to our many partners, friends and long-time supporters for making this festival what is today.
+Our greatest appreciation to our many partners, friends and long-time supporters for making this festival what is today.

 We look forward to welcoming you at EUFF 2018.